ShiroTakenshi/ShiroTakenshi/README.md

 </p>

 <h3 align="center">
-Hi there, I'm Naufal
+About Me 👋
 </h3>

 <h2 align="center">
-About Me
-I love creating game, from scratch mean i create base wireframe for focus learn, and need to deep learn about video game code and how it's works.
+Hello I'am Naufal and I love creating game, from scratch mean i create base wireframe for focus learn, and need to deep learn about video game code and how it's works.
 </h2>